-- 8.1 The Association believes and submits that the cumulative impact on indigenous ecological systems of existing marine farms in areas already fully farmed to the level considered acceptable under MSRMP discretionary activity standards, will, in all likelihood, already be more than minor.
+- 7.1 The Association believes and submits that the cumulative impact on indigenous ecological systems of existing marine farms in areas already fully farmed to the level considered acceptable under MSRMP discretionary activity standards, will, in all likelihood, already be more than minor.
 This is supported by both scientific and anecdotal evidence as noted above.
-As such, the whole of any impact of any further marine farming activity in the area will be more than minor. - 8.2 The Association also believes that the same applies for aesthetic, recreational, navigational and other negative amenity impacts from further marine farm activity in already heavily farmed areas.
+As such, the whole of any impact of any further marine farming activity in the area will be more than minor. - 7.2 More importantly in this particular case, the Association also believes that the same applies for aesthetic, recreational, navigational and other negative amenity impacts from further marine farm activity in already farmed areas.
 That is, if an area is already fully stocked with marine farms to the level considered acceptable under MSRMP discretionary activity standards, then it is most likely that a cumulative level of negative amenity impact has already been reached.
-As such, the whole of any impact of any further marine farming activity in the area will be more than minor. - 8.3 The Association is of the view that this is likely to be the position for many of the heavily marine farmed areas existing within the Kenepuru and Pelorus Sounds. - 8.4 The Association is particularly concerned with the implications that might flow from approving non-complying consent applications, whether or not labelled as 'in-fills' or 'extensions', without regard to pre-existing cumulative amenity and ecological impacts.
-Such will set a dangerous precedent of an uncontrolled framework for the receipt and processing of yet more and more consent applications without any cumulative environmental parameters at all and in areas where an already unacceptable degree of cumulative impact most probably already exits. - As such, the Association believes that non-complying activity applications in such areas should be treated with the requisite precaution prescribed by the New Zealand Coastal Policy Statement and declined if they are unable to demonstrate, with independent, objective and scientific proof, that the cumulative environmental impact, in all respects, of existing marine farming activity in the area has not already been met.
-The Association believes that this application fails that test. - 8.6 The onus must be on the Applicant to prove otherwise.
-Ecologically, such assessments may necessarily need to relate to a base level inshore ecological status before the introduction of marine farms to an area, and thus may need to have regard to local knowledge as well as regressive scientific modelling and research.
+As such, the whole of any impact of any further marine farming activity in the area will be more than minor. - 7.3 The Association is of the view that this is likely to be the position for many of the marine farmed areas existing within the Kenepuru and Pelorus Sounds. - 7.4 The Association is particularly concerned with the implications that might flow from approving non-complying consent applications, whether or not labelled as 'in-fills' or 'extensions', without regard to pre-existing cumulative aesthetic, navigational, recreational and other amenity impacts, as well as cumulative ecological impacts.
+Such will set a dangerous precedent of an uncontrolled framework for the receipt and processing of yet more and more consent applications without any cumulative environmental parameters at all and in areas where an already unacceptable degree of cumulative impact most probably already exits. - 7.5 As such, the Association believes that non-complying activity applications in such areas should be treated with the requisite precaution prescribed by the New Zealand Coastal Policy Statement and declined if they are unable to demonstrate, with independent, objective and scientific proof, that the cumulative environmental impact, in all respects, of existing marine farming activity in the area is not already more than minor.
+The Association believes that this non-complying application fails that test. - 7.6 The Applicant seeks access to public water space.
+The onus must be on the applicant to prove that there is not already a more than minor cumulative impact in all respects.

-9. Specifics of the Subject Application
+8. Specifics of the Subject Application